tsmckinney/nori/README.md

 https://youtu.be/kEB11PQ9Eo8

 ## Source Code Dependencies
-Add SDL3 and glad2 to the main directory (make sure you use the Core profile, otherwise it may not work!), naming them approporately.
+Add SDL3, glad2(make sure you use the Core profile, otherwise it may not work!), and imgui (docking branch, latest version), to the main directory, naming them approporately.
 Once you build the project, add SDL3.dll to the build.

 ## Controls
 * **Mouse** - Look around